djkenerson/melodic-soul/README.md

 # melodic-soul
 Ever wondered what your favorite music says about you?
-Melodic Soul analyzes your Spotify music tastes and behaviors using VADER sentiment analysis over the last 6 months.
+Melodic Soul analyzes your Spotify music tastes and sentiment using VADER analysis over the last 6 months.
 The program then feeds that data into the DALL-E text-to-image AI algo to generate an image of your personalized Melodic Soul.
 What does your Melodic Soul look like?
 Give it a try today!

 ## Examples
 <p float="left">